jlope150/hello-world/README.md

 Hello everyone

-Jonathan my name, this is my forst time using GitHub.
+Jonathan my name, this is my first time using GitHub.
 Hope that this will be a learning experience.